 In 2016, Jason's The Yucks!
 Two Years in Tampa with the Losingest Team in NFL History, garnered wide acclaim from several dozen media outlets and publications, ranging from SB Nation and Fox Sports Radio to New York Sports Day, The Christian Science Monitor, Sports Illustrated, and the Tampa Bay Times.

 In 2021, Jason published The Swamp Peddlers, a tale of misguided land development in Florida during the grow-at-any-cost 1950s and '60s, which won the Phillip and Dana Zimmerman Gold Medal Prize for Florida Nonfiction at the 2021 Florida Book Awards, as well as the 2021 Charlton Tebeau Award for outstanding general interest book from the Florida Historical Society.

 A skilled lecturer and speaker, Jason has appeared on NPR’s "Weekend Edition," APM’s "Marketplace," "Fox and Friends," CBC’s "The Current," and C-SPAN’S "Book TV."

-A graduate of Wake Forest University, Jason holds an M.A. in history from the University of Richmond and a Ph.D. in history from Indiana University Bloomington.
-He has been both a Rotary Ambassadorial Scholar and a Fulbright Scholar, and has given invited talks at such prestigious institutions as the Ohio State University, and the Harvard Business School.
+Jason is a graduate of Wake Forest University, and holds an M.A. in history from the University of Richmond and a Ph.D. in history from Indiana University Bloomington.
+He was named both a Rotary Ambassadorial Scholar and a Fulbright Scholar, and has given invited talks at such prestigious institutions as the Ohio State University and

 He does not own a Yugo...